hashicorp/nomad-driver-podman/examples/jobs/README.md

 # Podman Driver Examples

 A curated, progressive set of Nomad + Podman examples.
-They start from a single-container "hello world" and build up to a production-shaped deployment.
+They start from a single-container "hello world" and build up to a rootless, hardened deployment.
 Each example is self-contained: a runnable job spec plus a README explaining what it demonstrates, exact run/verify steps, and the expected output.